-ARTS & CULTURE: The couple have been collecting both photography and outsider art for decades.
+ARTS & CULTURE: The couple have been collectors of both photography and outsider art for decades.
 Ellen Sandor has an MFA in sculpture from the School of the Art Institute of Chicago and has taught at the school.
 One of the couple’s daughters, Julie, has a film and media background and has worked as a producer in Los Angeles.
-The Sandors, via their foundation, have largely focused on Chicago institutions like Joffrey Ballet, Museum of Contemporary Art Chicago, Steppenwolf Theater, and Peggy Nortebaert Nature Museum.
+The Sandors have largely prioritized Chicago institutions like Joffrey Ballet, Museum of Contemporary Art Chicago, Steppenwolf Theater, and Peggy Nortebaert Nature Museum.
 The family has supported outfits on the West Coast, including Palm Springs Art Museum and The Cinefamily.

 EDUCATION & YOUTH: Grantees include The Art Institute of Chicago, University of Chicago (Sandor has been on the faculty of the law school), University of Oklahoma Foundation, Columbia College Chicago, Museum of New Mexico Foundation, University of Nebraska Foundation, and The Book Truck, a “literacy nonprofit that gives away free books to thousands of foster care and other underserved teens throughout Los Angeles.”
 Julie Sandor is president of Book Truck.